CornellCustomDev/cwd_base_wp/README.md

 <strong>Important!</strong> This theme does not use pages for custom post type archives.
 It uses the default slug that is programmed when the content type is created.
 This slug can be anything, but it does <em>not</em> require or use an actual page with the same name.
 This can be confusing, because if a page with the same name <em>does</em> exist (such as a news page for news archives), then none of the in-page options will apply to the archive listings and keeping such a page in the page hierarchy is essentially meaningless. <em>However</em>, this theme makes use of the hitherto useless and meaningless page by inserting the editor content from that page above the archive listings, if such content exists.

-<strong>TO DO:</strong> make use of the other in-page options of meaningless pages, not just the editor content, such as sidebar and header image options.
 <h2>Theme Options</h2>
 <em>Customizer</em><br><br>